westey-m/semantic-kernel-1/docs/decisions/00NN-agents-with-memory.md

 A choice of `ChatThread` components also make sense for when you are building your own stateful agent service.

 An agent can also be combined with one or more memory components, depending on the type of memory capabilities required.
+**There is a close relationship between the instances of the thread and memory components associated with an agent.**
+**This is regardless of whether the thread ultimately lives in a remote agent service or is managed locally.**

+A specific thread is going to contain messages from the user(s) and agent(s) that are participating in the thread.
+These messages are typically considered private to the participants of the thread.
+Similarly, most memories that are derived from this thread, e.g. chat summaries or user preferences, would be considered private too.
+The context stored in each memory component while a thread is active, is private to the thread itself.
+A memory component may however store memories to long term storage which could allow sharing of memories between threads where it is safe to do so.

 Here are some sample scenarios.